narasimhan-me/EngineO.ai/docs/CRAWL_SCHEDULER.md

-# Crawl Scheduler (Phase 3.1)
+# Crawl Scheduler (Phase 3.1 + 3.3)

-EngineO.ai's crawl scheduler keeps crawl data fresh without manual intervention by running automatic crawls for every project on a nightly schedule.
+EngineO.ai's crawl scheduler keeps crawl data fresh without manual intervention by running automatic crawls for projects on a nightly schedule.
+As of Phase 3.3, each project can configure its own crawl frequency and enable/disable automatic crawling.

 ## Cron Schedule